-You can also allow family members to leave video messages using the iPad 2's built-in camera, ask your kids to use it to send you a text or email message when they get home, or just set it to display the weather so that everybody knows when they need to take an umbrella along as they leave the house.
+You can also allow family members to leave video messages using the built-in camera on the iPad 2 and later, ask your kids to use it to send you a text or email message when they get home, or just set it to display the weather so that everybody knows when they need to take an umbrella along as they leave the house.

-This easy yet creative Halloween costume requires two iPad 2s and a consistent Wi-Fi connection.
+This easy yet creative Halloween costume requires two iPads with built-in camera (iPad 2 or later) and a consistent Wi-Fi connection.
 Although this project may be infeasible for all but the most die-hard gadget nerds, it's worth trying if you have the equipment.
 Grab an old shirt, and cut holes in the back and front.
 Spice up the holes with some fake blood (red paint), and then strap two iPad 2s to your body.
-Make sure to cut little holes for each iPad 2's camera to peek through.
+Make sure to cut little holes for each iPad's camera to peek through.

 If you'd rather ditch your old iPad or iPad 2 instead of going to the trouble of repurposing the thing, it's important that you not just toss the device into the trash.